Orchsky/EC2/Tasks.md

 - Demo your solution by showing your setup and live web app running on the virtual machines.

 ## Task 3: Create A Custom AMI
-- After completing the second task, we need a custom machine image of these virtual machines to be made.
+- After completing the second task, we need a custom machine image of these virtual machines to be made

-- Create the custom AMI and document the process of how it was created and where it is stored for the demo.
+- Create the custom AMI and document the process of how it was created and where it is stored for the demo